-Cadmium chloride and cadmium sulfate are listed in the HSIS and are classified as hazardous (Category 2 substances toxic to development and reproduction) with the risk phrases 'May impair fertility' (T; R60) and 'May cause harm to the unborn child' (T; R61) in HSIS (Safe Work Australia).
-Based on the available data, there is sufficient evidence from animal studies and observations in humans to adopt this classification for the chemical.
+Cadmium chloride and cadmium sulfate are listed in the HSIS and is classified as hazardous, as Category 2 reproductive and developmental toxins, with the risk phrases 'May impair fertility' (T; R60) and 'May cause harm to the unborn child' (T; R61) in HSIS (Safe Work Australia).
+Based on the available data, there is sufficient evidence from animal studies and observations in human to adopt this classification for the chemical (CAS No. 52337-78-7).